webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

+This is all on view class methods.
 [Check out the demo](https://github.com/webix-hub/jet-core/blob/master/samples/02_life_stages.html) to see the order of the life stages of each view.

 ## Subview Including

-Apart from direct inclusion, there are two more ways of creating subviews.
+Apart from direct inclusion [described in the second chapter](../basic/views.md), there are two more ways of creating subviews.

 ### 1. View Inclusion

-You can inject views into other views.
+You can include views into other views.
 For example, here are three views created in different ways:

 - a class view